steffenskov/Pragmatic-DDD/README.md

 Cross cutting concerns cover functionality that applies across your domain, usually it's a `generic domain` or `supporting domain` and as such you're likely to not implement this yourself.
 Common types of cross cutting concerns include: Authentication/Authorization, Caching, Compression, Logging, Encryption, Exception handling and probably a bunch more.

-If you're building an API the simple answer to dealing with this is: `Middleware`.
+If you're building an API the simple answer to dealing with this is mainly `Middleware`.
 This way you can inject the functionality across your entire API in one swoop.

-For other types of applications I'd suggesting looking into the `Proxy`/`Decorator` design pattern, as that too enables you to implement the functionality once, and apply it broadly afterwards.
+For other types of applications or API concerns where `Middleware` doesn't cut it, I'd suggesting looking into the `Proxy`/`Decorator` design pattern.
+This too enables you to implement the functionality once, and apply it broadly afterwards.

 # Implementation details